raspberrychris/kidsteepees/content/blog/Boppi-Teepee-Play-Tent-Large-Outdoor-Tent-Review.md

 ### Product Description

+Boppi® Teepee Play Tent Large Outdoor Tent is the ultimate play tent for your children.
+It features a durable canvas cover with tie-backs and an easy to use carry bag.
+The space saving design allows you to store it easily in your home or take it with you on the go.
+The large size is perfect for multiple kids to fit inside, or even adults!

+The quality of this product is unmatched by any other, as it has been made from high quality materials that are both sturdy and safe for children.
+This tent will provide hours of fun.

 - **DURABLE CANVAS COVER** – A durable canvas boppi teepee cover with doorway tie-backs for an open or closed entrance.

 - **SPACE SAVER CARRY BAG** – A drawstring carry bag allows for a space saving storage option and compact transportation to the park or play-dates.